WonderBorg

-The WonderBorg (ワンダーボーグ, WandāBōgu) is a programmable consumer robot kit first released for the Bandai WonderSwan and Microsoft Windows PCs in 2000.
+The WonderBorg (ワンダーボーグ, WandāBōgu) is a programmable consumer robot kit manufactured by Bandai for the WonderSwan and Microsoft Windows PCs in 2000.
 It is intended to match both the external appearance and mode of transport of a beetle, with functioning antennae and a six-legged design.

 History

 The prototype for what would eventually become the WonderBorg was produced in cooperation between the Japan Science and Technology Agency and toy manufacturer Bandai.
 Initially, the WonderBorg was available only as an accessory for the WonderSwan, with a version for Windows PCs released later.
 Outside Asia, the PC-compatible WonderBorg was licensed and marketed by Tiger Electronics from 2001.

 The WonderBorg was designed with education in mind, with a view to use in classrooms.
 To this end, an associated game, dubbed simply "JST Robot Game", was developed, in which students are required to clear an obstacle course by programming the robot to navigate a given maze correctly.